oraclechinaappdev/CloudNative_Mobile/PuttingAllTogether/501-PuttingAllTogetherLab.md

 ![](images/501/08.mobile.qr.result.png)

-Click `Save settings and logout`.
+Click `Save settings and logout` button.
 You will then be returned to home screen.

 11. Enter the mobile app **Username** and **Password** provided by instructor, then click `Login` button.